Coronavirus Roundtable - Bond Spreads And Default Risk (Video Transcript)

 And that's what you see in the junk market, a bunch of things going on in the junk market.
 But the primary motivation of people in that market, if they're retail, is they're paying too much for a low probability of a big return.
 And all of our risk measures show that clearly.

-If you look at the bid-offered spreads, I were to look at Hertz (HTZ) yesterday, only two bonds traded, that were senior fixed rate bonds non-call.
+If you look at the bid-offered spreads, I was to look at Hertz (HTZ) yesterday, only two bonds traded, that were senior fixed rate bonds non-call.
 One had a bid-offered spread of 3 points on a $100 par value, another had a bid-offered spread at 13.
-And so there’s no way a retail investor can get in and out of a Hertz bond when the house, so to speak, is taking such a huge chunk of your investment on day one.
+And so there's no way a retail investor can get in and out of a Hertz bond when the house, so to speak, is taking such a huge chunk of your investment on day one.

 So who is in a junk market?
 Who makes money?
 And again, being candid, you can just search on the phrase market manipulation and high-yield bonds.
-And you’ll see a long list of lawsuits and transactions that, if not illegal, are – considered by most normal people as immoral like someone who has protection in the credit default swap market offers a loan to a Troubled Company, but only if the company will initiate a default on its securities, because that default will trigger such a huge payoff for the person offering the loan.
-The payoff more than covers the proceeds of the loan they’re offering.
+And you'll see a long list of lawsuits and transactions that, if not illegal, are - considered by most normal people as immoral like someone who has protection in the credit default swap market offers a loan to a Troubled Company, but only if the company will initiate a default on its securities because that default will trigger such a huge payoff for the person offering the loan.
+The payoff more than covers the proceeds of the loan they're offering.

 So that's the kind of Wolf of Wall Street that's playing in the junk market.
 It's not - doesn't work at all for anybody A, who is honest; and B, who is a relatively small investor.
 The risk return ratios are just not there without that kind of tactics.

-DS: Hertz is interesting as well, because I haven’t actually worked, but who the equity has been shockingly strong, given the bonds even were there – what I saw, they are trading quite low.
-They’re trading in the 60s, despite this spread, something like that, correct?
+DS: Hertz is interesting as well because I haven't actually worked, but who the equity has been shockingly strong, given the bonds even were there - what I saw, they are trading quite low.
+They're trading in the 60s, despite this spread, something like that, correct?

 DvD: Oh, they're down around 25 right now.